-Naval warfare has a rich history dating back to ancient times, spanning countless conflicts that have relied on access to the world’s oceans.
-Fleets and flotillas have been crucial for the logistical transportation of materials, goods, treasures and troops.
+Naval warfare has a rich history dating back to ancient times, spanning countless conflicts that have relied on access to the world’s oceans and many of the best naval games have captured the feeling perfectly.
 In combat, naval vessels have the capability to strike decisive blows against the opponent in battle, blockade their cities or conduct interdiction missions to sever their supply lines.
-Undoubtedly, this is an important branch of a nation’s military, but how does this element of warfare translate to videogames?
+Undoubtedly, this is an important branch of a nation’s military, just as naval games are an important branch of the wargaming landscape in general.

-The answer, as it so often is with wargames, is that you can find something out there for every scale or taste.
-There are many naval warfare games that are worth an investment, whether you’re into stripped-down, arcade-style combat, action-oriented simulators that put you inside a single craft, tactics games focused on individual battles, or even grander strategic titles that have you developing strategy for an entire battlefleet.
+There are many naval games that are worth an investment, whether you’re into stripped-down, arcade-style combat, action-oriented simulators that put you inside a single craft, tactics games focused on individual battles, or even grander strategic titles that have you developing strategy for an entire battlefleet.

 The following titles have been selected to cover all these bases – and each counts as an absolute must-play for admiral-minded types looking to expand their naval-themed experiences.